openstack-infra/zuul/doc/source/user/config.rst

    .. attr:: allow-secrets
       :default: false

-      This is a boolean which can be used to prevent jobs which require secrets from running in this pipeline.
+      This is a boolean which can be used to prevent jobs which use secrets in the untrusted security context from running in this pipeline.
 Some pipelines run on proposed changes and therefore execute code which has not yet been reviewed.
 In such a case, allowing a job to use a secret could result in that secret being exposed.
-The default is ``false``, meaning that in order to run jobs with secrets, this must be explicitly enabled on each Pipeline where that is safe.
+The default is ``false``, meaning that in order to run jobs which use secrets in the untrusted security context, this must be explicitly enabled on each Pipeline where that is safe.

       For more information, see :ref:`secret`.